shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 ## Delegated Access Token Request

-Upon receiving the Agent-Authorization Code, the client then requests a Delegated Access Token from the Authorization Server's token endpoint using the custom `urn:ietf:params:oauth:grant-type:agent-authorization_code` grant type.
+Upon receiving the Authorization Code, the client then requests a Delegated Access Token from the Authorization Server's token endpoint using the `urn:ietf:params:oauth:grant-type:agent-authorization_code` grant type.

 ~~~
 POST /token HTTP/1.1